Teams Taking Action

 In our Save the Titanic simulation, participants face a sinking ship with incomplete information.
 They don't know exactly how fast the water is rising.
 They can't predict every outcome.
 They have to act anyway.

 The teams that wait for perfect data sink.
 Every time.
 The teams that make the best decision available and adjust as they go survive consistently.
-The experience teaches something no spreadsheet can: action with 70% information beats inaction with 100% information.
+The experience reveals something no spreadsheet can: action with 70% information beats inaction with 100% information.

 The Speed-Safety Balance